SPT-3G D1: Axion Early Dark Energy with CMB experiments and DESI: Additional Results

 \section{Additional Results}

 In this section, for completeness, we present constraints on the set of cosmological parameters $\left\{\Omega_bh^2,\Omega_ch^2,100\theta_s, n_s, \log(10^{10}A_s),f_{\rm EDE},\log_{10}z_c,\theta_{\rm i}\right\}$, where $\theta_s$ is the angular size of the sound horizon at recombination and $A_s$ is the amplitude of the primordial spectrum.
 The constraints from CMB data only are shown in Fig.~\ref{fig:Additional_CMB_Only}, and those from the combination of CMB and \DESI{} BAO data are shown in Fig.~\ref{fig:Additional_CMB_BAO}.
+We also present the numerical values of these constraints in Table~\ref{Tab:Additional_Parmas}.